alipay/agentUniverse/docs/guidebook/en/In-Depth_Guides/Tech_Capabilities/Storage/ChromaDB.md

   module: 'agentuniverse.agent.action.knowledge.store.chroma_store'
   class: 'ChromaStore'
 ```
-- persist_path: The persistence storage path for the database, used for storing and loading vector data.
+- persist_path: The path for persistence storage of the database, utilized for saving and retrieving vector data.
-- embedding_model: The model used to generate embedding vectors, specified here as dashscope_embedding.
+- embedding_model: The model employed to generate embedding vectors, specified here as dashscope_embedding.
-- similarity_top_k: The number of most similar results returned in similarity search.
+- similarity_top_k: The number of most similar results returned during a similarity search.

 ### Usage
 [Knowledge_Define_And_Use](../../../In-Depth_Guides/Tutorials/Knowledge/Knowledge_Define_And_Use.md)